Fudan-iGEM/2025-wiki/pages/education.md

 ### Activity2.
 Laboratory Visit and Experience

-Date：May 17th，2025
+Date: May 17th，2025

-Organizers：Zhiqin Wang，Yufan Han
+Organizers: Zhiqin Wang，Yufan Han

 We organized a laboratory open day to provide students with an immersive research experience.
 The event aimed to bridge the gap between theoretical knowledge and real-world science by guiding participants through multiple biology labs, introducing diverse research fields, and facilitating direct communication with faculty members and researchers.